Gear GuidesTravelTips

 Best For: Those who miss the Alps in the summer

 For beauty alone, this has got to be one of the best trails in the country.
 It is located in the Elbe Sandstone Mountains, which are incredibly rare natural rock formations that have left pillars of rock standing on their own- imagine something from Avatar.
 Due to the nature of the land, it is an experts hike which demands some challenging sections of climbing up steep steps and ladders and even crawling through natural holes in the rocks.
-The trail will take you around 8 to 9 days, but of course, can be done in 8 different sections, so if you are short on time, make sure to do the section with the Bastei rock formation and visit the local spa town to refuel.
+It will take you around 8 to 9 days, but of course, can be done in 8 different sections, so if you are short on time, make sure to do the section with the Bastei rock formation and visit the local spa town to refuel.

 Ridestore recommends: